Day - 1

 Day - 3

 Location: Nagarkot - Travel to Nagarkot in a private vehicle.
-On the three hour journey, there's two stops at UNESCO World Heritage Sites along the way, starting with Bhaktapur.
+On the 3-hour journey, there are two stops at UNESCO World Heritage Sites along the way, starting with Bhaktapur.
 Bhaktapur is revered as one of the world’s few well preserved ancient cities, playing host to a wondrous range of exotically designed temples and statues.
 Then wander to the ancient temple of Changu Narayan, erected in dedication to the Lord Vishnu and site of numerous legends.
-Upon arrival to Nagarkot, prepare for an overnight stay at Club Himalaya, renowned for its 360 degree unrestricted view of Kathmandu, Bhaktapur, Changu Narayan and the surrounding areas.
+Upon arrival to Nagarkot, prepare for an overnight stay at Club Himalaya, renowned for its unrestricted view of Kathmandu, Bhaktapur, Changu Narayan and the surrounding areas.

 Day - 4

 Location: Pokhara - Wake up and witness an early morning 180-degree sunrise view before travelling to Kathmandu airport by chartered coach.
 From here, you will fly to Pokhara with an estimated flight time of 30 minutes – if you’re lucky you might catch a glimpse of the spectacular Himalayan mountain chain to the north.
 On arrival, take a boat ride across the lake of Phewa Tal, the second largest lake in Nepal.
 The visit to the Peace Pagoda afterwards grants excellent views of the mountains including the Annapurnas, the famous fishtail peak of Machhapuchhare and a glimpse back across to Pokhara.
 Next comes a visit to the International Mountain Museum, which is full of fascinating tales and exploits from climbing expeditions of the past – some ending in triumph and others in tragedy.
 After this, you have the day free to explore peaceful Pohkara and its surrounds.